ironhack-labs/lab-react-ironcontacts/README.md

 Let's take a look at the starter code.

-Inside `src` folder, we now have a `contacts.json` file, containg the producer's contacts.
+Inside the `src` folder, we now have a `contacts.json` file containing the producer's contacts.
 Import the `contacts.json` file to `App.js`.
 Then, create a state variable named `contacts` and store an **array containing the first 5 contacts**.

 Display that array of 5 contacts in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.

 For now, let's render the content in `App.js`.
 This being said, don't proceed to create a dedicated component for the contact list.
-This will become a bit more clear later when we add the delete button next to each contact.
-As you are probably not familiar with the concept of "lifting state up" and passing callbacks as props, it is better to render everything in one component.
+The reason will become a bit clearer later when we add the delete button next to each contact.
+You are probably not yet familiar with the concept of "lifting state up" and passing callbacks as props.
+For this reason, it is better to render everything in one component for the moment.

 Let's proceed.

-To import `contacts.json` in `App.js`, you can simply use:
+To import `contacts.json` in `App.js`, you can use:

 ```js
 import contacts from "./contacts.json";